First steps with Rooms and Portals¶

 If two rooms overlap, and a camera or player is in this overlapping zone, then there is no way to tell which room the object should be in (and hence render from), or be rendered in.
 This requirement for non-overlapping rooms does have implications for level design.

-If you accidentally create overlapping rooms, the editor will flag a warning when you convert the rooms, and indicate any overlapping zones in red.
+If you accidentally create overlapping rooms, the editor will warn you when you convert the rooms, indicating any overlapping zones in red.

 The system does attempt to cope with overlapping rooms as best as possible by making the current room "sticky".
-Each object remembers which room it was in last frame, and stays within it as long as it does not move outside the convex hull room bound.
+Each object remembers which room it was in during the previous frame and stays within it as long as it does not move outside the convex hull room bound.
 This can result in some hysteresis in these overlapping zones.